k98kurz/micropycelium/Packager_spec.md

 ## Send

-Takes an app ID, blob, and node ID.
-If the node is in the peer list, the Send method puts the blob into a Package, and then transmits it to the peer using the interface with the higher throughput/bit rate.
-If the node's address is known
+Takes an app ID, blob, node ID, and optionally a schema ID.
+If the node is in the peer list, the Send method puts the blob into a Package and then transmits it to the peer using the interface with the highest bit rate.
+If the node is not a peer but the node's address is known, the Send method puts the blob into a Package and then attempts to route it.
+Transmission will attempt to use the specified schema if its ID was supplied, otherwise it will use a schema that can accommodate the Package size and is supported by all interfaces (to prevent resequencing in case of transmission failure via one interface).

 ## Receive